Skip to main content

 Choose the PicoClaw Runtime Path

 Before running commands, decide how PicoClaw should be installed, updated, restarted, and recovered on the VPS.
-Use current upstream documentation as the authority for exact versions and flags.
+Use current upstream documentation as the authority for exact versions, flags, release assets, checksums, and production-suitability notes.
+Prefer stable releases for a baseline VPS deployment; use nightly or pre-release builds only when you intentionally accept instability and have a rollback snapshot.

 Precompiled binary

-Best when you want the simplest lightweight VPS install path for a supported Linux architecture.
+Best when you want the simplest lightweight VPS install path for a supported Linux architecture and do not need to modify source code.

 Source build